-The information listed in your credit report summarizes how you manage credit, including payment history and account balances.
+The information listed on your credit report summarizes how you manage credit, including payment history and account balances.
 This factors into the lender's understanding of how you manage financial products and whether they should extend credit to you or not.

 Beyond understanding your qualification odds, another reason to know what information appears on your credit report is so you can spot fraud early.
 Incorrect information listed on your credit report can negatively affect your approval odds or reduce the chances you qualify for the best products and interest rates.
 But if you check your credit report for errors and dispute them, you can improve your credit history.

-Below, CNBC Select reviews what information you can expect to see on your credit report, what's left off and why the information may vary between reports.
+Below, Select reviews what information you can expect to see on your credit report, what's left off and why the information may vary between reports.

 Credit reports include a variety of information about you and your accounts, inquiries and public records.
 You'll often find the following types of information on all of your credit reports, regardless of the bureau.

 - Full name and any alternative names you may have used in past credit applications, such as surnames prior to marriage, nicknames and your name without your middle name.